-Oskvank - Oshki Monastery & Church The Oshki Oskvank Monastery, from the latter half of the 10th century, is located in present-day Erzurum province's Çamlıyamaç village.
-It was founded in the historic province of Tao (now part of northern Turkey).
-The main church, dedicated to St John the Baptist, was erected between 963 and 973.
-During the Middle Ages, Oshki Monastery was a major center of Georgian literature and enlightenment.
-The monastery is regarded as "one of the most massive and architecturally sophisticated structures produced anywhere in the Eastern Christian world."
-The Grand duke/King Bagrat II of Tao and David III of Tao sponsored the construction of the monastery at Oshki.
-The blind arches are an essential element of the overall design.
-Along the eastern, southern, and northern sides of the church in Oshki, they extend over the outside walls.
-It's a great example of decorative blind arches on facades used in early periods.
-They run parallel to the architectural rhythm throughout most of the façade.
-The facade is largely adorned with bas-reliefs in the center.
-On the southern facade of the church, which is the main facade, bas-reliefs with high reliefs are put in the center position above the central arch.
-They stand out from the flat surface.
-The eagle with a beast in his talons most likely signifies victory, and the sculptural wholething represents the triumph of heavenly forces embodied by archangels Michael and Gabriel.
-The Bagrationi dynasty ruled the province of Tao.
-The rulership of the Bagrationi family was hereditary, and their members were known as Bagrat eristavi and David magistros.
-They represent heavenly powers who are the family's patrons.
-The figures are well proportioned, elegant in contour and form.
-The static postures of previous donor portraits give way to free movement, and an equal desire may be seen in the close three-dimensional renderings of the archangels and deesis on the southern facade's near side, as well as a column in the southern gallery.
-The low reliefs used in the Oshki church's elaborate decoration are also characteristic of the so-called transitional period in Georgian art (8th - 10th centuries), when old ways had not yet completely disappeared while new methods were emerging.
-It must have taken sculptors from different generations to complete it.
-The Oshki church already exhibits characteristics that would eventually emerge in the 11th century.
+Oskvank - Oshki Monastery & Church The Oshki Oskvank Monastery, located in the village of Çamlıyamaç in present-day Erzurum province, was built in the historic province of Tao during the latter half of the 10th century.
+The monastery's main church, dedicated to St. John the Baptist, was constructed between 963 and 973.
+In the Middle Ages, Oshki Monastery was an important center for Georgian literature and culture, and it is considered to be "one of the largest and most architecturally advanced structures ever created in the Eastern Christian world."
+The construction of the monastery at Oshki was sponsored by Grand Duke/King Bagrat II of Tao and David III of Tao.
+The decorative blind arches are a key feature of the monastery's design.
+They extend over the outer walls along the eastern, southern, and northern sides of the church in Oshki, and they are a fine example of early-period decorative blind arches on facades.
+The blind arches follow the architectural rhythm for most of the facade and are adorned with bas-reliefs at the center.
+The main facade of the Oshki church, which is the southern facade, features bas-reliefs with high reliefs placed in the central position above the central arch.
+These bas-reliefs stand out from the flat surface and depict an eagle with a beast in its talons, likely symbolizing victory, and the triumph of heavenly forces embodied by archangels Michael and Gabriel.
+The Bagrationi dynasty, which ruled the province of Tao, had hereditary members known as Bagrat eristavi and David magistros who were the family's patrons and represented heavenly powers.
+The figures of the archangels are elegant in form and proportion, with a sense of free movement that departs from the static postures seen in previous donor portraits.
+This style is also evident in the close three-dimensional renderings of the deesis on the southern facade's near side and a column in the southern gallery.
+The Oshki church's elaborate decoration features low reliefs, which are characteristic of the transitional period in Georgian art (8th - 10th centuries), when old ways were not yet completely replaced by new methods.
+It is likely that the church was built over generations of sculptors who gradually incorporated new techniques.
+The Oshki church's style already shows characteristics that would eventually emerge in the 11th century.